pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 with distributed schemas.
 That would make it possible for two devices to create a record with `id: 1`, and when those records synchronize there would be an irreconcilable conflict.

-For this reason, primary keys in SQLite tables should be globally unique, and so SharingGRDB requires that they be UUIDs.
-We recommend storing UUIDs in SQLite as a "TEXT" column, adding a default with a freshly generated UUID, and further adding a "ON CONFLICT REPLACE" constraint:
+For this reason, primary keys in SQLite tables should be globally unique, such as a UUID.
+The easiest way to do this is to store your table's ID in a "TEXT" column, adding a default with a freshly generated UUID, and further adding a "ON CONFLICT REPLACE" constraint:

 ```sql